Ocean Pines Public Works Department

 Trash pick-up: These services are provided by Republic Services.
 Please contact Republic Services directly at 410-749-1551 for questions about your trash pick-up.

-Additionally, Public Works will vacuum ditch leaves that have been raked to the street beginning Nov.
-20 until completed.
+Public Works will continue to vacuum ditch leaves that have been raked to the street.
 Yard leaves that have been raked to the street will not be picked up.
-These leaves must be placed in paper bags for collection.

 Current Republic Services customers may place up to four bags of leaves curbside for each scheduled pickup.
 This is in addition to regular trash pickup.
 Trash collection days for residents south of Route 90 are Tuesdays and Fridays.
 For residents north of Route 90, the collection days are Mondays and Thursdays.
 Republic Services will also pick up branches if they are tied in bundles no longer than 4 feet.